climate-tech-handbook/climate-tech-handbook/docs/how-to-use-the-handbook.md

 <div style={{ display: 'flex', flexWrap: 'wrap'}}>
     <ImageCard
-    title="Level 0"
+    title="Level 1"
     description="You're brand new.
-A basic overview of terms and common questions" imageUrl="/img/climate-tech-level-0-mario.jpg"
+A basic overview of terms and common questions" imageUrl="/img/climate-tech-level-1-mario.jpg"
-    linkUrl="level-0"
-    />
-<ImageCard
-    title="Level 1"
-    description="You're ready to hone in on your climate solution" imageUrl="/img/level-1-mario.jpg"
     linkUrl="level-1"
     />
 <ImageCard
     title="Level 2"
-    description="You have a solution but need to stand out in your job search" imageUrl="/img/level-2-mario.jpg"
+    description="You're ready to hone in on your climate solution" imageUrl="/img/level-2-mario.jpg"
     linkUrl="level-2"
+    />
+    <ImageCard
+    title="Level 3"
+    description="You have a solution but need to stand out in your job search" imageUrl="/img/level-3-mario.jpg"
+    linkUrl="level-3"
     />
 </div>